madurangasiriwardena/2025-CMB-iam-tutorial/b2b/README.md

   > **Note:**
   > The authorized redirect URL determines where Asgardeo should send users after they successfully log in.
 Typically, this will be the web address where Teamspace is hosted.
 For this guide, we'll use `http://localhost:3002/api/auth/callback/asgardeo`, as the app will be accessible at this URL.

 5. Allow sharing the application with organizations and click "Create".
+If selected, choose `Share with all organizations` and `Do not share roles with all organizations.` in next step.
-You can also do this later from the “Advanced” tab of the created application as well.
+   You can also do this later from the “Shared Access” tab of the created application as well.

 <img width="800" alt="Image" src="https://github.com/user-attachments/assets/3098f851-4855-4f0a-a98b-00e6a9f3f8ba" />